 Online Store color scheme developer previewAnchor link to section titled "Online Store color scheme developer preview"

 color_scheme_group to define the structure of a color scheme in

 settings_schema.json, and then set values for the color scheme in

 settings_data.json.
-You can allow merchants to apply these color schemes at the theme, section, or block level using the
+You can allow app users to apply these color schemes at the theme, section, or block level using the

 color_scheme setting, which outputs a color scheme picker.